 Today, if you look hard enough, you can still find the “signatures” of long-defunct railroads that served Fort Worth after the city finally became the rail hub that B. B. Paddock’s “tarantula map” had predicted in 1873 when the city had, to that date, exactly zero railroads.

-But by 1902 Fort Worth was served by ten railroads—enough to equip Paddock’s “tarantula” with eight legs and two to spare.
+But by 1902 Fort Worth was served by nine railroads—enough to equip Paddock’s “tarantula” with eight legs and one to spare.